6enro6erts/sudoku/IMPLEMENTATION.md

 		1. If `solve()` returns a value of 1 (indicating a unique solution), then the node is added to the "stack" bag

-		2. Else, the value of the grid slot corresponding to the node is set back to its original value, the zero counter is decremented, the node is added to the "stack" ba			g
+		2. Else, the value of the grid slot corresponding to the node is set back to its original value, the zero counter is decremented, the node is added to the "stack" bag

 	5. Back to 1